Approximating Pandora's Knapsack via Simple Policies: A Constant Approximation with Limited Adaptivity

-\end{lemma} \begin{proof} Consider some sequence $\pi$ of jobs.
-Let $Y$ denote the following event: the policy is to process a job of type $L_i$, when some prior job of type $L_i$ was processed with a size realized to be larger than $0$.
-We claim that once event $Y$ occurs, then for every sequence of future jobs, the expected profit is negative.
-Consider first the expected profit of only processing the next job, of type $L_i$.
+\begin{lemma} For the instance given above, $\stadpt(I)\;\le\;4\epsilon.$ \end{lemma} \begin{proof} Consider some sequence $\pi$ of items.
+Let $Y$ denote the following event: the policy is to insert an item of type $L_i$, when some prior item of type $L_i$ was processed with a size realized to be larger than $0$.
+We claim that once event $Y$ occurs, then for every sequence of future items, the expected utility is negative.
+Consider first the expected utility of only inserting the next item, of type $L_i$.
 This is at most

-since if the next job's size is realized to be $b_i$, then the job finishes after the deadline for sure.
+since if the next item's size is realized to be $b_i$, then the item overflows for sure.

-As the profit of any job is at most $v-c=\epsilon^2,$ this implies that for any sequence to have a positive profit, it has to be of length larger than $(15\epsilon-\epsilon^2)/\epsilon^2$.
-Consider a partition of the sequence into blocks of size

-If the sequence ends at a block of size smaller than $k$, we merge the last two blocks together to form a single block, meaning that the size of each block is between $k$ and $2k$.
+As the utility of any item is at most $v-p=\epsilon^2,$ this implies that for any sequence to have a positive utility, it has to be of size larger than $(15\epsilon-\epsilon^2)/\epsilon^2$.
+Consider a partition of the sequence into blocks of size $k = \frac{1}{\epsilon+\epsilon^2} + \frac{1}{\epsilon}.$ If the sequence ends at a block of size smaller than $k$, we merge the last two blocks together to form a single block, meaning that the size of each block is between $k$ and $2k$.
 Denote by $r$ the number of blocks in the sequence.
-Consider some block $j\in[r]$, and let $n_j(i)$ denote the number of jobs of type $L_i$ it contains.
-From our observation, if $n_j(i) > 1$, then the expected profit of processing the second job of type $L_i$ in the block is at most $-15\epsilon + \epsilon^2$ \zohar{This is only true given $Y$, right?
-I think the proof might be more clear if it is partitioned (e.g. having a couple of clearly stated claims in the proof)}, in which case the expected profit of the entire block is at most
+Consider some block $j\in[r]$, and let $n_j(i)$ denote the number of items of type $L_i$ it contains.
+From our observation, if $n_j(i) > 1$, then the expected utility of processing the second item of type $L_i$ in the block is at most $-15\epsilon + \epsilon^2$, in which case the expected utility of the entire block is at most